httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 Because some implementations of base64 do not allow rejection of encoded data that has non-zero pad bits (see {{RFC4648, Section 3.5}}), parsers SHOULD NOT fail when non-zero pad bits are present, unless they cannot be configured to do so.

-This specification does not relax the requirements in {{Sections 3.1 and 3.3 of RFC4648}}; therefore, parsers MUST fail on characters outside the base64 alphabet and on line feeds in encoded data.
+This specification does not relax the requirements in {{RFC4648, Sections 3.1 and 3.3}}; therefore, parsers MUST fail on characters outside the base64 alphabet and on line feeds in encoded data.

 ### Parsing a Boolean {#parse-boolean}